harshit2442/Simplilearn/README.md

 Run this as a Java project

 ```
-Launcher or main() method can be found in Assesment
+Launcher or main() method can be found in Assesment.java
 ```